The primary purpose of this sub-menu is to offer a simple way to configure an OBFS4 bridge relay.

 - Restart Tor (menu entry 7).

 To confirm your bridge relay is running, you should see something like this in the log (menu entry 7):

 [notice] Your Tor server's identity key fingerprint is '<NICKNAME> <FINGERPRINT>' [notice] Your Tor bridge's hashed identity key fingerprint is '<NICKNAME> <HASHED FINGERPRINT>' [notice] Registered server transport 'obfs4' at '[::]:46396' [notice] Now checking whether ORPort <redacted>:3818 is reachable... [notice] Self-testing indicates your ORPort is reachable from the outside.
 Excellent.
 Publishing server descriptor.

 After restarting Tor, you can perform a TCP reachability test with your IP and your OBFS4 port.
 After about 1-3 hours, you can monitor your obfs4 bridge relay on Tor Metrics by searching for your fingerprint.
 However, it can take several days or weeks until you see an advertised bandwidth and a consistent set of users.
 Don’t get discouraged if you don’t see user connections right away (see also here for more details).
 For the necessary values, check menu entries 3 and 5.

-Important: Changing the connection settings in the main menu, activating bridge mode, or resetting Tor deactivates the bridge relay mode automatically.
+Important: Changing the connection settings in the main menu, activating OBFS4, Meek-Azure and Snowflake bridges, or resetting Tor deactivates the bridge relay mode automatically.
 However, all the configurations are saved so that it is easy to restart the bridge relay mode again (menu entry 2 and then menu entry 7).

 In the following, we look at all menu entries one by one: